WWE Rumors: Future Hall Of Famer Kurt Angle To Fight Brock Lesnar Or Roman Reigns At ‘Wrestlemania 33’

 Before it was all Kurt Angle saying that he has been in talks with the WWE.
 These are claims that are either downplayed by the company or just plain old completely ignored.
 Now, fans have tangible claims that Kurt Angle and the WWE has something brewing up their sleeves.
 The WWE Hall of Fame is just the perfect avenue to begin Kurt Angle’s impending return.

 According to Forbes, the most likely scenario that the WWE takes when it comes to Kurt Angle is a legends match with his rival Brock Lesnar.
-The two have had quite a rivalry back in the day and it would be a treat to renew it just in time for Wrestlemania 33.
+The two had quite a rivalry back in the day, and it would be a treat to renew it just in time for Wrestlemania 33.
 According to the same source, Angle was asked in a Q&A about the possibility of facing Brock Lesnar again at Wrestlemania 33.
 Kurt Angle’s response was a bit positive and will surely make long time WWE fans salivate at the prospect.

 “Again?
 Lesnar at Mania.
 Except, I’d like to be healthy this time.”